department-of-veterans-affairs/va.gov-team/platform/engineering/official_github_teams_process.md

     * If a team member leaves an *Official GitHub Team* they need to be removed within three days of departing the team by one of the team’s maintainers and then:
         * Use the GitHub issue template “Offboarding Request” in the [va.gov-team repo](https://github.com/department-of-veterans-affairs/va.gov-team) to remove any access from the user.

-### Making Changes to an Official GitHub Team
+### Making Naming and Maintainer Changes to an Official GitHub Team

 * No changes to an *Official GitHub Team* name can be made unless approved by DEPO, the VSP Platform Support, and the VSP Operations team.
     * To request an *Official GitHub Team* name change, please post in the  #vfs-platform-support channel and provide:
         * The existing and new team names
         * An explanation for the name change
         * A DEPO point of contact.
-* A replacement maintainer needs to be appointed before any other maintainer on a team leaves their team to ensure there are at least two maintainers per team at any time.
+* A replacement maintainer needs to be appointed before any other maintainer on a team leaves their team to ensure there areis at least twoone maintainers per team at any time.